 The Illinois State Board of Education is committed to supporting early childhood education to ensure that all Illinois children develop a strong foundation for learning (see Appendix A).
-Section 2-3.71(a)(4.5) of the School Code (105 ILCS 5/2-3.71(a)(4.5)) establishes the Preschool for All Children program and was to provide funding for two years (i.e., 2006-07 and 2007-08).
-It is anticipated that the law will be made permanent during the current legislative session.
-If legislation is not enacted, however, then no proposals to establish a Preschool for All Children program will be funded under this RFP.
-Applicants, however, will be given an opportunity to be considered for a grant under the Prekindergarten Program for Children at Risk of Academic Failure, provided that they meet the requirements of that program.
+Section 2-3.71(a)(4.5) of the School Code (105 ILCS 5/2-3.71(a)(4.5)) establishes the Preschool for All Children program to be funded for two fiscal years (i.e., 2008-09 and 2009-10).
+During this time period, the Preschool for All Children program replaces the Prekindergarten Program for Children at Risk of Academic Failure for the purpose of funding new programs.